ibm-cloud-docs/Cloudant/replicate/replication_guide.md

 This difference is because the sequence of changes that are received during replication might vary between two different copies of the database.

-### What does 'eventual consistency' mean for the list of changes?
+### What does "eventual consistency" mean for the list of changes?
 {: #what-eventual-consistency-means-for-the-list-of-changes}

 When you request a list of changes,